 Sample Dinner Menu:

-Single travelers joining the trip are paired with someone of the same sex
+Solo travelers are paired with someone of the same gender.

-*Private room options available upon request subject to hotel availability (for an extra charge)
+Private room options are available upon request subject to hotel availability (for an extra charge).

-All Under30Experiences trips are accompanied by experienced trip leaders and community managers.
+All Under30Experiences trips are accompanied by experienced Trip Leaders.

-The goal of the trip leaders is to facilitate an awesome experience and help our travelers have the best trip possible.
+The goal of the Trip Leader is to facilitate an awesome experience and help our travelers have the best trip possible.
 They will provide information on the places you are traveling through, offer suggestions for things to do and see, recommend great local eating venues and introduce you to our local friends.